forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 Personas | personas | String | 1000 |
 Company | company | Reference | 32 | Company [core_company]

-22. Verify the fields and click **continue** to go to the table naming page.
+22. Verify the fields and click **Continue** to go to the table naming page.

 23. Name the table with the information below and then click **Continue** to create the table.
 It may take a few seconds for the table to be created.